Whoa!

 2xyl3djdtd2ytdwd2otaw1hz2uuanbn.webp

-Now, a question: From explorations around a creek or mud hole as a kid, are you surprised that archaeologists came so late to the value of wet sifting?
+Now, here are some questions.
+Did exploring around a creek or mud hole as a kid alert you to the value of wet sifting?
+Why do you think archaeologists have been so late in using it?

 Let me know in the comment section below.